evgeni/wp-statusnet-widget/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

 StatusNet Widget provides a widget to pull your status from StatusNet installations like identi.ca.
 Multiple sources are supported, so is Twitter.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+This widget aims to provide an easy integration of your StatusNet (identi.ca) and Twitter timelines into your WordPress.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+You can provide multiple sources (= links to your profiles at identi.ca, Twitter or your own StatusNet installation), which will get fetched, merged (if you want it to do so, like when you are posting the same content to Twitter AND identi.ca) and displayed in your sidebar (with #hashtag, !group and @people links).

 == Installation ==